Baselyne-Systems/cdc-platform/README.md

 - **`ErrorRouter`** — Routes failed events to a dead-letter destination with diagnostic metadata.
 - **`SourceMonitor`** — Background monitoring for schema changes and consumer lag.

 A factory (`sources/factory.py`) dispatches on `transport_mode` to create the appropriate implementation.
-Currently, only the `kafka` transport is implemented:
+Three transports are supported:

-- **Kafka** — Topics are provisioned automatically from source table names.
-The platform owns the consumer group, offset lifecycle, and DLQ topics.
+- **Kafka** (default) — Topics are provisioned automatically.
+Debezium captures WAL/binlog changes and publishes Avro to Kafka.
+The platform owns the consumer group, offset lifecycle, DLQ topics, and schema monitoring.
+Supports MSK IAM, GCP Managed Kafka OAuth, and SASL PLAIN/SCRAM auth.
-- **Schema Registry** — Debezium publishes Avro schemas; the platform monitors them for version changes and compatibility.
-- **Debezium** — The platform deploys and manages the source connector via the Kafka Connect REST API.
-- **Consumer + dispatch** — The platform's async consumer, per-partition queues, and worker tasks are the processing core.
+- **Google Pub/Sub** — Topics and subscriptions are provisioned automatically.
+A direct WAL reader replaces Debezium, reading PostgreSQL logical replication and publishing JSON to Pub/Sub.
+Virtual partitions via consistent hashing preserve per-partition ordering.
+- **Amazon Kinesis** — Streams are provisioned automatically.
+A direct WAL reader publishes JSON to Kinesis.
+Per-shard reader tasks map shards to partitions.
+Sequence numbers are checkpointed to DynamoDB.

 The source database and sink destinations are the only things outside the platform boundary.
-The source is read-only (Debezium captures WAL changes).
+The source is read-only (captured via Debezium or direct WAL reader).
 Sinks are write-only (the platform pushes events to them).

 ### Pipeline lifecycle